hainm/test-docker/README.md

             bash scripts/run_docker_build.sh ambertools $pyversion
         done

+        # output tar files will be in current folder
+        # ls amber*tar.bz2

         # Or you can login to docker container and build things there
         docker run -it --rm -v `pwd`:/working -w /working ambermd/amber-build-box bash
         # -it : interactive (and more)